ywkyaw/se_project_coffeeshop/README.md

 ## Plan on improving the project

-Add your ideas here :)
+Add your ideas here : play around with the style(colors) aswell as better font sizing to make the website abit more visually pleasing)